Where to See Shows During Bay Area Theatre Week

 Feinstein’s at the Nikko

 Located in San Francisco’s Union Square, Feinstein’s at the Nikko presents exceptional performances by locally and nationally renowned artists from both the Broadway and jazz worlds.
-During Theatre Week, this intimate venue is offering the chance to see Tony Award-winner Faith Prince and Broadway-based Bay Area native Alysha Umphress in concert.
+During Theatre Week, this intimate venue is offering $25 tickets to see Broadway-based Bay Area native Alysha Umphress in concert.

 Foothill College Theatre Arts